Our Journey, Our Mission

 Watch the video that explains the background and development of the restoration of the Old Library into the current Art & Innovation Center.

-The Weston Art & Innovation Center (AIC) has delivered on its promise to provide Weston and neighboring communities with a resource that offers artists, makers, and the casually creative, opportunities to take classes, learn skills and techniques, and develop the confidence to use many types of equipment independently.
-Growth has come with iterations of experimentation and evaluation, as well as continual research into the best practices of comparable art education centers, maker spaces, rental venues, and like-minded organizations in the non-profit world.
+The Weston Art & Innovation Center (AIC) has delivered on its promise to provide Weston and neighboring communities with a resource that offers artists, makers, and the casually creative opportunities to take classes, learn skills and techniques, and develop the confidence to use a wide range of equipment independently.
+Growth has come through iterations of experimentation and evaluation, as well as continual research into best practices at comparable art education centers, maker spaces, rental venues, and like-minded organizations in the non-profit world.
 Watch this video to see the many people who worked to bring the AIC to life, and those who are taking it into the future.

 Please consider supporting the Weston Art & Innovation Center